Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 - Blackheath

-The first stop of the morning is the charming village of Wentworth Falls.
+The first stop of the morning is the village of Wentworth Falls.
 Leave the Great Western Highway and turn left onto Falls Road.
-If you need any refreshments at this stage, there are several cafes by the train station which is on your right as you are heading along the highway before Falls Road.
+If you need coffee before you start, there are several cafes near the train station on your right just before Falls Road.

 If you’re someone who loves to shoot flowing water, then you will probably want to spend a couple of hours here.
 Along with the well known Wentworth Falls themselves, the area also has a few other gems especially the aptly named Valley of the Waters track.